jui2000/state-change-re/README.md

 5) `dynamic_test` contains all the dynamic test data for each relation type.

 ## License
-The code is released under the under terms of the MIT License.
+The code is released under the under terms of the Apache-2.0 License.